ShivaShanmuganathan/Diamond-NFT-Mini-Game/README.md

 - `backend/contracts` ⏩ Smart Contract Code [Deployed @ Rinkeby Test Network]
 - `frontend` ⏩ Project's React frontend.
 - `backend/test` ⏩ Tests for Smart Contracts.

+## How Does Diamond Standard EIP 2535 Work ❓

+### EIP-2535 💎 Diamond Standard

+A standard for organizing and upgrading a modular smart contract system.
+Multi-Facet Proxies for full control over your upgrades.

+Diamonds are a proxy pattern for Solidity development that allows a single gateway contract to proxy calls and storage to any number of other contracts.
+This provides a single interface for anyone to use your contracts, while allowing your feature set to grow into many contracts.
+The Diamond Standard also allows for replacing or extending functionality after your contracts are deployed.

 ## Run this project locally 🏃🏾‍♂️💨